halfbakedsneed/chowdown/README.md

 ]
 ```

-All chowdown queries return an instance of a [bluebird](https://github.com/petkaantonov/bluebird) Promise.
+When executed, all chowdown queries return an instance of a [bluebird](https://github.com/petkaantonov/bluebird) Promise.

 ### <a name="attributes"></a> Attributes